RU09342/lab-5-sensing-the-world-around-you-upside-world-team-2-0/Sensors and Signal Conditioning/README.md

 The purpose of this lab was to understand how to bring a microcontroller over to the analog world.
 In order to talk with analog components there needs to be a translation from digital to analog.
 In order to for this conversion to work a sensor is used to read a voltage, current, or resistance.
 A signal conditioning block is then used convert that measurement into a voltage.
 That voltage may be too high or too low for the microcontroller to read so the signal may need to be changed, whether amplified of filtered.

 ## Sensors
+There are three different types of sensors that are used in this lab.
+The first being a temperature sensor.
+A temperature sensor, which can also be called a thermistor are thermally sensitvive resistors that change resistance when there is a change in termperature.
+Another sensor being used is a phototransistor.
+A phototransistor or photodiode is a semiconductor device that converts light into an electrical current.
+More current is generated when more light shines on the diode.

 ### Temperature Sensor - Voltage
 #### Hardware